Misery Signals: Ultraviolet (2016–2024)

 To commemorate its 20th anniversary, Misery Signals' 2003 self-titled debut EP was re-released in 2023, for the first time ever on vinyl.

 On April 2, 2024, Misery Signals announced they would be breaking up in late-2024 and embarking on one final tour with both current vocalist Jesse Zaraska and former vocalist Karl Schubach performing with the band.
 The final show took place on October 19.

+Musical style

+Misery Signals are melodic metalcore.
+They also employ elements of math rock and post-rock, such as time signature changes.